-The margin, however, presents us with the most obvious, and perhaps the most interesting, points of diversity from the Sarsia.
-In the little beauty before us, whose scientific name, by the way, Thaumantias pilosella, I have not yet told you,-the outline is fringed with about fifty short and slender tentacles, each of which springs from a fleshy bulb, in which is set a speck of deep purple.
+The margin, however, presents us with the most obvious, and perhaps the most interesting, points of diversity, from the little Sarsia.
+In the little beauty before us,-whose name, by the way, Thaumantias pilosella, I have not yet told you,-the outline is fringed with about fifty short and slender tentacles, each of which springs from a fleshy bulb, in which is set a speck of deep purple.
 These collections of coloured granules, which I have already explained to be rudimentary eyes, have a very charming effect, and give a beautiful appearance to the little creature, as if its translucent crystalline head were encircled with a coronet of gems.
+You shall see them, however, under circumstances which will make them appear more lustrously gemlike still.
+Come with me, and I will carry the glass containing our little Thaumantias into the next room.
+You need not bring the candle, or what I am going to show you will be quite invisible.